ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 ![png](/img/Project-3_files/Project-3_52_0.png)

-Here $\alpha$ is the tuning parameter that controls the strength of the regularization.
-Higher $\alpha$ values will contrain more the $\beta$ coefficients of the linear model.
-When $\alpha$ is zero we get back a non-regularized linear model.
-If we take a look at the above plot first we see the error improve as $\alpha$ increases, then it hits a minimum and then it starts to increase.
+Here &alpha is the tuning parameter that controls the strength of the regularization.
+Higher &alpha values will contrain more the &beta coefficients of the linear model.
+When &alpha is zero we get back a non-regularized linear model.
+If we take a look at the above plot first we see the error improve as &alpha increases, then it hits a minimum and then it starts to increase.
 This is an example of the bias-variance tradeoff.
-At first, the low $\alpha$ values show that the model is overfit with a high variance (i.e., our model is too tightly fit and is starting to pick up the noise in the data, which leads to a lot of variance).
-As $\alpha$ reaches the higher end we find that the model is underfit (i.e., our model is too simplified for the data and we are therefore biasing our predictions to be poorly representative of the shape or complexity of the data).
-The higher the $\alpha$ value the less prone our model will be to overfitting.
-Here we find that the RMSE reaches a minimum at $\alpha$ = 2 on our RidgeCV regularization model, which represents the minimum sum of the bias and variance errors.
+At first, the low &alpha values show that the model is overfit with a high variance (i.e., our model is too tightly fit and is starting to pick up the noise in the data, which leads to a lot of variance).
+As &alpha reaches the higher end we find that the model is underfit (i.e., our model is too simplified for the data and we are therefore biasing our predictions to be poorly representative of the shape or complexity of the data).
+The higher the &alpha value the less prone our model will be to overfitting.
+Here we find that the RMSE reaches a minimum at &alpha = 2 on our RidgeCV regularization model, which represents the minimum sum of the bias and variance errors.

 ```python